 Assessment is used to:

 The following assessment principles underpin student assessment at GSG to ensure that we deliver an assessment programme that is:

 Students in Junior School are recognised for their achievement and effort across the different learning areas and for demonstrating social and civic responsibility towards others in the school community.
 The following awards are presented during the year at assemblies:

 At the end of the year, students in Years Three to Six are eligible for awards for achievement in each learning area, along with recognition for effort and citizenship.
-Special awards, such as the Headmaster's Prize for overall dedication and commitment to the school and support of the school's values and ethos, are also awarded.
+Special awards, such as the Principal's Prize for overall dedication and commitment to the school and support of the school's values and ethos, are also awarded.